ManticoreGamesInc/platform-documentation/src/faq.md

 ## Control & Input

->**How much control do we have over keybindings?**
+>**How much control do we have over key bindings?**

-> Currently, not all keys have keybinds.
+> Currently, not all keys have key binds.
 Remapping is possible.

 ---